-Agreed action Progress Update Responsible Date Revised person Date Complete Actions Continue to implement the Governance structure fully Head of Policy Spring Complete governance arrangement implemented, with Improving Life and 2019 for community planning.
-Chance Board established in 2018 Commissioning Complete the review of A number of changes to governance Head of Policy Winter Complete Renfrewshire Leisure were implemented during 2017 and and 2018 Limited's governance 2018 in relation to RLL following Commissioning arrangements following recommendations made through the publication of Audit 2017 Best Value Assurance Scotland national review Report.
-These were made ahead of report. the publication of the national report, rather than awaiting its publication.
-In the 2017/18/ Annual Audit Report for Renfrewshire Council, the Council's external auditors (Audit Scotland) did not recommend further Consulate the newless of the action in relation to ALEO governance.
-Discotoroef C C Complete the review of the The review and update of the Director of Summer Complete Financial Regulations for Financial Regulations and Codes is Finance and 2018 approval by the Council and the supporting financial complete and the Regulations have been approved by Council.
-Resources codes. been approved by Council.
-Review the community lead Following extensive consultation and Head of Policy Summer Complete governance arrangements engagement a new model of local and 2018 Complete for approval by the Council. partnerships was approved by full Commissioning 2010 approximate Council in September 2018.
-The new , partnerships are now up and running and have identified local priorities for further progression.
-Develop a detailed locality A locality plan was published in Head of Policy Spring Complete plan focusing on the September 2017, the approach is now and 2019 Complete communities that embedded within community Commissioning 2013 experience the poorest planning arrangements.
-Commissioning outcomes. pranting arrangements.
-Continue to monitor the The implementation of the Best Value Chief Executive Continuing Complete delivery of the actions Improvement Plan is reported to the contained in the Best Value Leadership Board every 6 months.
-Improvement Plan.
+Agreed action Progress Update Responsible Date Revised person Date Complete Actions Continue to implement the governance arrangement for community planning.
+Governance structure fully implemented, with Improving Life Chance Board established in 2018 Head of Policy and Commissioning Spring 2019 Complete Complete the review of Renfrewshire Leisure Limited's governance arrangements following publication of Audit Scotland national review report.
+A number of changes to governance were implemented during 2017 and 2018 in relation to RLL following recommendations made through the 2017 Best Value Assurance Report.
+These were made ahead of the publication of the national report, rather than awaiting its publication.
+In the 2017/18/ Annual Audit Report for Renfrewshire Council, the Council's external auditors (Audit Scotland) did not recommend further action in relation to ALEO governance.
+Head of Policy and Commissioning Winter 2018 Complete Complete the review of the Financial Regulations for approval by the Council and the supporting financial codes. action in relation to ALEO governance.
+The review and update of the Financial Regulations and Codes is complete and the Regulations have been approved by Council.
+Director of Finance and Resources Summer 2018 Complete Review the community lead governance arrangements for approval by the Council.
+Following extensive consultation and engagement a new model of local partnerships was approved by full Council in September 2018.
+The new partnerships are now up and running and have identified local priorities for further progression.
+Head of Policy and Commissioning Summer 2018 Complete Develop a detailed locality plan focusing on the communities that experience the poorest outcomes.
+A locality plan was published in September 2017, the approach is now embedded within community planning arrangements.
+Head of Policy and Commissioning Spring 2019 Complete Continue to monitor the delivery of the actions contained in the Best Value Improvement Plan.
+The implementation of the Best Value Improvement Plan is reported to the Leadership Board every 6 months.
 Audit Scotland has acknowledged that the Council is making good progress in addressing the recommendations from the 2016/17 BVAR.
+Chief Executive Continuing Complete